 There is no standard certification for massage therapists across the country, but talk with anyone you meet with and ask if they have received prenatal massage training.

 Pregnant women have a greater risk of developing blood clots, especially in the legs and pelvic area.
-Should the blood clot become dislodged, it may become a pulmonary embolism, a life-threatening occurrence where the clot travels to your lungs and blocks one of the essential arteries found there (source).
+Should the blood clot become dislodged during a massage session, it may become a pulmonary embolism, a life-threatening occurrence where the clot travels to your lungs and blocks one of the essential arteries found there (source).

 If varicose veins are present, a deep tissue massage on your legs increases the risk of dislodging any existing clots.
 Your massage therapist should massage your legs lightly and always use upward motions, toward the center of the body.